MaskingTechnology/jitar/documentation/04_basic_features.md

 {:.alert-warning}
 An ``Invalid version number`` error will be thrown when the version number does not have to correct format.

 Procedures are identified by the function name by default.
 That's why we've created a new file for the new version.
-It's also possible the bundle multiple versions into a single file like this.
+It's also possible to bundle multiple versions into a single file like this.

 {:.filename}
 src/greetings/sayHello.ts